Work in progress

 Your Backyard is our Backyard !
 The economic effects of land-use planning consolidation

 This paper provides new causal evidence on the relationship between government fragmentation, housing supply, and urban sprawl.
-I compile new data on French intermunicipal mergers to study a reform that required many local governments to transfer urban-planning authority to a broader community level.
+I compile new data on French intermunicipal mergers to study a reform that required many municipalities to transfer urban-planning authority to a broader community level.
 The findings show that, when given the choice, municipalities strongly prefer to retain control over land-use decisions.
 However, when consolidation is imposed, it results in effective cooperation on the development of new planning rules.
-This cooperation leads to increased housing construction while reducing the conversion of natural and agricultural land, suggesting improved efficiency.
-These effects emerge gradually, following the timeline of new planning documents, in line with the idea that coordinating land-use at a larger scale helps internalize spatial spillovers.
+Land-use regulation becomes more homogenized as the number of active planning documents over a territory decreases by 30%.
+Building authorizations for denser forms of constructions increase by about 20% in denser and previously constrained areas.
+These effects emerge gradually, following the timeline of new planning documents, and they are stronger in areas with more constraints on new construction prior to the reform.
+This provides empirical support for the idea that coordinating land-use at a larger scale helps internalize positive spillovers.

 Contested Ground: Exploring Land Use Conflicts in France (with Eulalie Saïsset)